Sarah BerryWeb Marketing Consultant

 - On-page SEO refers to elements on your website that you can control

-- Off-page SEO refers to factors outside of your website that you can’t directly control
+- Off-page SEO refers to factors outside your website that you can’t directly control

 On-page SEO elements

 Here are the most important on-page SEO elements or on-page SEO ranking factors:

 1. Crawlability and indexability